Totally Barbados

 Since the Coronavirus Pandemic hit the world in 2020, the virus “has caused social and economic disruption worldwide, including the largest global recession since the Great Depression” – Wikipedia.

-The Government announced the introduction of the 12-month Welcome Stamp, a new remote work program that establishes a visa to allow people to work remotely on the island for a maximum of 12 months.
-The new visa is available to anyone who meets the visa requirements and location-independent work, whether individuals or families.
+The Government announced the introduction of the 12-month Welcome Stamp, a new remote work program that grants a visa allowing people to work remotely on the island for up to 12 months.
+The new visa is available to anyone who meets the visa requirements and works in a location-independent capacity, whether as an individual or as a family.

 The UNESCO World Heritage List features the world’s greatest wonders, such as Australia’s Great Barrier Reef and China’s Great Wall.
-Since 2011, the capital city, Bridgetown, and its Garrison area have been internationally recognized for their beauty, history, and significance.
+Since 2011, the capital city of Bridgetown and its Garrison area have been internationally recognized for their beauty, history, and significance.

 Barbados, Belize, Guyana, Jamaica, Suriname, and Trinidad and Tobago were the first six to implement the CARICOM Single Market (CSM) on January 1, 2006.
-Antigua and Barbuda, Dominica, Grenada, St. Kitts, Nevis, St. Lucia, St. Vincent, and the Grenadines followed about six months later.
+Antigua and Barbuda, Dominica, Grenada, St. Kitts and Nevis, St. Lucia, and Saint Vincent and the Grenadines followed about six months later.

 The Barbadian dollar is divided into one hundred cents.
-There is also one (1) dollar coin.
-Robust, stable, and secure, the dollar has been pegged to the U.S. dollar (USD) at 1.98 (BBD) to 1 – since 1975.
+There is also a one-dollar coin.
+Robust, stable, and secure, the dollar has been pegged to the U.S. dollar (USD) at 1.98 (BBD) to 1 since 1975.

 Gross Domestic Product (GDP)

 It is considered a significant indicator of a country’s economic strength, and a positive change indicates economic growth.
-In 2019, the GDP per capita amounted to around 18,139.48 U.S. dollars.
+In 2019, the GDP per capita was approximately 18,139.48 US dollars.

-Known as “The Land Of The Flying Fish,” the national dish is cou-cou and flying fish and “The Birthplace of Rum.”
+Known as “The Land Of The Flying Fish,” the national dish is cou-cou and flying fish, and it is also “The Birthplace of Rum.”

-With over 300 years of experience, Mount Gay distillery is the oldest rum distillery globally.
-Mount Gay Rum is infused with the quality, sophistication, and classic style achieved through a long history of excellence and tradition.
+With over 300 years of experience, Mount Gay Distillery is the world’s oldest rum distillery.
+Mount Gay Rum is infused with the quality, sophistication, and classic style that come from a long history of excellence and tradition.

-Sugar cane was introduced to the island by the early settlers in the 15th century and provided Britain with sugar, rum, and molasses.
+Sugar cane was introduced to the island by the early settlers in the 15th century, providing Britain with sugar, rum, and molasses.

-While our island boasts several elevated areas, it is not considered mountainous.
+While our island boasts several elevated areas, it is not considered a mountainous region.
 However, near the island’s center, just west of the Scotland District in St. Andrew (on the island’s east coast), one will find the highest point – that of Mount Hillaby.

-Our island has one of the oldest Westminster-style parliaments in the western hemisphere and one of the oldest constitutions In The Commonwealth.
+Our island has one of the oldest Westminster‑style parliaments in the Western Hemisphere and one of the oldest constitutions in the Commonwealth.
 The Prime Minister, Mia Mottley, is the head of the government of Barbados.
-The House of Assembly has 30 members (MPs), and the political party with the most members, currently the Barbados Labour Party (BLP), is the government.
+The House of Assembly has 30 members (MPs); the political party with the most members, currently the Barbados Labour Party (BLP), forms the government.

 The local language is often referred to as the Bajan dialect.
-Although our native language here on the island is British English, the dialect can often seem like another language.
+Although our native language here on the island is British English, the dialect can usually seem like another language.

 Life Expectancy

-- The island ranks as the 34th top country with the highest life expectancy among 184 countries (source The United Nations Human Development Report 2019.)
+- The island ranks 34th among 184 countries in terms of development and has the highest life expectancy (source: The United Nations Human Development Report 2019).

-Barbados is one of the most sought-after tourism and vacation spots in the Caribbean.
+Barbados is one of the Caribbean’s most sought-after destinations for tourism and vacation.

 Our island was named the highest-ranking destination in the West Indies and the world’s 58th most innovative nation in the Travel and Tourism Competitiveness Index 2017 Report.

-The island has attracted many West Indian visitors from significant markets and cruise ship passengers.
-Sports and health tourism are viable economic options for bringing more visitors to the island seeking sports, fun, entertainment, and health-related treatment.
+The island has attracted many West Indian visitors from significant markets, as well as cruise ship passengers.
+Sports and health tourism are viable economic options for attracting more visitors to the island who seek sports, fun, entertainment, and health-related treatments.

 Many of the hotels and apartments listed offer exclusive deals and special packages to locals and visitors on vacation.